charliezye/charlie-vault/Coding Interview Notes/Review Topics/Data Structures/Trees/Binary Search Trees.md

 ###### Steps
 1. Call method passing in INT_MIN, INT_MAX as range values and root values
 	1. This will create the root node
-2. Check
+2. If element falls within range
-3. Create new node and increment current index first
+	1. Create new node and increment current index first
-4. Recur on left subtree (set root.left with call) using previous min and setting max as value of the current node
+	2. Recur on left subtree (set root.left with call) using previous min and setting max as value of the current node
-5. Recur on right subtree (set root.right with call) setting min as value of current node and using previous max
+	3. Recur on right subtree (set root.right with call) setting min as value of current node and using previous max
-6. Return root
+3. Return root

+#### Binary Tree to BST Conversion

+##### Basic Implementation
+###### O(n log n) time, O(n) space

+1. Create temp array to store [inorder traversal](obsidian://open?vault=Obsidian%20Vault&file=Coding%20Interview%20Notes%2FReview%20Topics%2FData%20Structures%2FTrees%2FGeneral%20%2B%20Binary%20Trees)of tree
+	1. O(n) time
+2. Sort temp array
+	1. With [[Sorting#Quick Sort | heap]]/[[Sorting#Merge Sort | merge]] sort would take O(n log n)
+	2. Can easily do with Arrays.sort for O(n<sup>2</sup>)
+2. Do inorder traversal again and copy array elements to tree nodes one by one
+	1. O(n) time

 ##### +++